 There is a risk that the Company may not be able to raise sufficient funds, thus jeopardizing the Company's ability to maintain its mineral projects/properties or continue as a going-concern.
 A large majority of the Otago and Smylers Gold Projects' expenditures are denominated in New Zealand dollars giving rise to market risk from changes in foreign exchange rates, which may negatively or positively impact the Company's working capital.

 RELATED PARTY TRANSACTIONS AND BALANCES

-Consulting fees of \$15,000 (F2023 - \$nil) for management services for the current three-month period and \$28,000 (F2023 - \$nil) for the six-month period were paid to the Company's Vice President-Exploration and director, Mr. Paul Ténière.
-Mr. Ténière was appointed to these positions on September 30, 2022.
+Consulting fees of \$43,300 (F2023 - \$9,000) for the current three-month period and \$71,300 (F2023 - \$9,000) for the nine-month period were paid or became payable as follows: